baalimago/repeater/README.md

 # The output of curl will then be printed to the report file
 repeater -n 100 -w 10 -reportFile ./run_output -output REPORT_FILE -progress BOTH curl example.com

-# This will print "this is increment 1234..."
 repeater -n 100 -increment echo "this is increment: " INC
+# ... will print "this is increment 1\nthis is increment 2\n..."

 # Show all avaliable flags
 repeater -h